 Your sky mask will almost certainly need tweaking.
 This can be done by using the options on the left.
 Choosing ground will allow you to remove portions of the mask that intersect with the foreground.
 The sky brush will allow you to add on to your sky mask.

 Take some time to refine your mask.
-If you're planning on doing a composite image like I did, getting this mask as perfect as you can here will make your life A LOT easier when it comes time to do the blending in Photoshop!
+If you’re planning on doing a composite image as I did, getting this mask as perfect as you can here will make your life A LOT easier when it comes time to do the blending in Photoshop!
 As you can see, I need to refine my sky mask.

 Once you’re satisfied with your mask, hit the align and save button.
 This will align your images and apply the median noise reduction filter.
 Note that depending on your computer and the number of images you’re stacking this could take some time.
 You’ll end up with a preview of the resulting stack.